mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-service-accounts.md

 </div>

 :::note
-Although the Project Identities administration portal shows all the Company's Identities, this does not mean that all of the Identities have access to the Project, since this depends on the Role they are assigned in the Company and how the permissions are inherited.
+Although the Project IAM portal shows all the Company's identities, this does not mean that all of the identities have access to the Project, since this depends on the role they are assigned in the Company and how the permissions are inherited.

-For further information about permissions and Role inheritance check out the [Console Levels and Permission Management](/development_suite/identity-and-access-management/console-levels-and-permission-management.md) page.
+For further information about permissions and role inheritance check out the [Console Levels and Permission Management](/development_suite/identity-and-access-management/console-levels-and-permission-management.md) page.
 :::

 ## Managing Company-independent Service Accounts

-Root Service Accounts are a special kind of Company-independent Service Accounts that can be assigned permissions to perform [root-level operations](//development_suite/identity-and-access-management/console-levels-and-permission-management.md#console-root-level-permissions).
+Root service accounts are a special kind of Company-independent service accounts that can be assigned permissions to perform [root-level operations](//development_suite/identity-and-access-management/console-levels-and-permission-management.md#console-root-level-permissions).

 :::info
 Only Console Super Users with administrative capabilities can add or delete service accounts independent from the Company, since they are the only ones who can assign root-level permissions to identities.
-Note that Company-independent service accounts with assigned root-level permissions are only visible and manageable at back-office level, and they will never be visible from a Company Identities portal.
+Note that Company-independent service accounts with assigned root-level permissions are only visible and manageable at back-office level, and they will never be visible from a Company IAM portal.
 :::

 ### Creating Root Service Accounts

-In order to create a new Root Service Account, you need to contact the `/api/service-accounts` endpoint.
+In order to create a new Root service account, you need to contact the `/api/service-accounts` endpoint.

 You will need to provide the following parameters in the body:

 - `tokenEndpointAuthMethod`: `client_secret_basic` or `private_key_jwt`.
 - `publicKey` (optional): only necessary if you choose `private_key_jwt` as an authentication method.
 Read [Adding a new Service Account](#adding-a-new-service-account) for further information.
-- `name`: the Root Service Account name.
+- `name`: the Root service account name.
-- `permissions`: a list of permissions to assign to the Service Account, separated by a comma.
+- `permissions`: a list of permissions to assign to the service account, separated by a comma.
 See [Console levels and permission management](/development_suite/identity-and-access-management/console-levels-and-permission-management.md) for a reference of the available permissions.

 To authenticate your request, you will need to provide your access token and the Console client key.

-Here is an example of cURL request for creating a Root Service Account with the `client_secret_basic` authentication method:
+Here is an example of cURL request for creating a Root service account with the `client_secret_basic` authentication method:

 ```shell
 curl --location --request POST 'http://[my-console-url]/api/service-accounts' \